US inflation hits fastest pace in four years

 The consumer price index showed a 0.6 per cent gain for the month, the third consecutive monthly acceleration and the largest increase since February 2013.

-January also saw its largest 12-month CPI increase in nearly five years, rising 2.5 per cent over January 2016.
-Even excluding the more volatile categories of food and energy, prices were still up by almost as much at 2.3 per cent.
+The CPI also posted its largest 12-month increase in nearly five years, rising 2.5 per cent compared to January 2016.

+Almost half of the monthly increase was driven by rising fuel prices, with gasoline prices at the pump up nearly eight percent.
+The energy index also saw its largest 12-month gain since November 2011, adding nearly 11 per cent.

+Excluding the more volatile categories of food and energy, prices were up 2.3 per cent year-over-year, nearly the same as the overall rate, while there was a 0.3 per cent rise for the month.

-The new figures may help persuade US central bankers to tighten monetary policy more quickly this year after a decade of near-zero interest rates.
+The new figures may support the US central bank's expectation that it will need to tighten monetary policy about three times this year after a decade of near-zero interest rates.

-According to figures released on Tuesday by the Labour Department, US wholesale inflation, or prices seen from the seller's perspective, likewise saw their largest monthly gain in more than four years.
+US wholesale inflation, prices seen from the seller's perspective, likewise saw their largest monthly gain in more than four years, according to data released earlier this week.

-Janet Yellen, chair of the Federal Reserve, said in congressional testimony on Tuesday that rate hikes were on the horizon and could come at any time.
+Federal Reserve Chair Janet Yellen in congressional testimony on Tuesday reaffirmed that an increase in the benchmark lending rate was on the horizon and signalled they could come at any time.

-Yellen's words affirmed the belief among analysts and market players that another increase could happen as soon as the next meeting of central bankers on Mar 14 and 15.
+He comments cemented the view among analysts and market players that another rate hike could happen as soon as the next Fed policy meeting Mar 14 and 15.

-Almost half of January's monthly increase in the consumer price index was driven by rising fuel prices, with the gasoline index up nearly eight per cent while costs for housing, clothing and new cars also rose, according to the Labour Department.
+Within the CPI, prices for housing, clothing and new cars also rose.

-The energy index also saw its largest 12-month gain since November 2011, adding 10.8 per cent.
+"It is obvious that consumer prices have gained momentum in recent months," Chris Christopher, director of consumer economics at IHS Global Insight, said in a client note.
+"This is not the best thing in the world for lower income households living paycheck-to-paycheck."

+Christopher said the uptick in prices, which followed a solid employment report in January, "increases the chances of a March hike."

-In separate figures also released Wednesday, the Commerce Department said a steep drop in auto sales weighed on the US retail sector in January, putting downward pressure on overall sales for the month.
+In separate report, the Commerce Department said a steep drop in auto sales weighed on the US retail sector in January, putting downward pressure on total sales.

 Still, monthly sales were stronger than expected.
 Analysts had forecast growth of only 0.1 per cent.

-January was also considerably stronger than the same month last year, with sales up 5.6 per cent by that measure.
+January was also considerably stronger than the same month last year, with sales up 5.6 per cent higher.

+However, Ian Shepherdson of Pantheon Macroeconomics said there was reason to doubt that trends in core consumer spending were accelerating.

+The sales rate excluding autos, gasoline and food for the three months ending in January was 4.1 per cent, unchanged over the same period 12 months before, he said.

 - AFP/de